karaoc/dayz.test/[TEMP]-Adding-custom-airdrops.md

 ## Configuring a airdrop

-Inside your **NameOfMyCustomAirdrop.json** file you just created copy and paste the following lines :
+Inside your **NameOfMyCustomAirdrop.json** file you have just created copy and paste the following lines :

 ```
 {